MTB Holiday in Briançon — Planning a Mountain Bike Trip

 Is it easy to rent a bike for just one or two days in Briançon?

 Yes, in June and September.
-In July and August, single-day walk-in rental is possible for trail bikes but harder for e-MTBs and downhill bikes — those need advance booking.
-If your trip involves a mix of activities and you only want to ride for a couple of days, book those specific days as soon as you know your itinerary.
+In July and August, single-day walk-in rental works for trail bikes but is harder for e-MTBs and downhill bikes, which need advance booking.
+If your trip is a mix of activities and you only want to ride for a couple of days, book those specific days as soon as your itinerary is fixed.

 What is the approximate budget for a week's MTB holiday in Briançon?

-A rough guide for one person — flights or driving costs aside.
-Accommodation in a shared chalet apartment runs €100–€200/night for the whole unit (split between the group).
+A rough guide per person, excluding flights or driving.
+Accommodation in a shared chalet apartment runs €100–€200/night for the whole unit, split between the group.
 Bike rental at €50–€65/day for a full-suspension trail bike.
-Bike park passes at €35–€50/day for days in the park.
+Bike park passes at €35–€50/day for park days.
 Food and drink at modest resort prices.
-Total for one person sharing accommodation with a group — roughly €600–€900 for a week, excluding travel.
+Total for one person sharing accommodation — roughly €600–€900 for the week.